 Decide on Your Investment

-What are you personally willing to invest when creating your brand?
+What are you personally willing to invest in when creating your brand?
 There are risks and rewards in every investment, and you need to identify your own risk tolerance.
 Though you may invest money into your business or your projects, one of the biggest investments you’ll make is time.

 If you’re just getting started with creating your personal brand, you should determine how much time you’re willing to spend on developing it on a daily/weekly basis.
 This is also an excellent time to create goals regarding “returns,” or personal growth, based on how much you’re investing into your brand.